By: Team-F13-2 Since: Sep 2019 Licence: MIT

 |

-We chose alternative 1 due to the fact that Food
+We chose alternative 1 due to the fact that Food is implemented as a immutable class.

-Therefore, we are able to get the required from the Food
+Therefore, we are able to get the required from the Food object the user selected to construct the new purchased Food object.

 And at the same time, ensure the data integrity of that information.

-object and making it a private field, we are able to ensure that the purchased Food
+Also, by encapsulating the Food object within the Purchase object and making it a private field, we are able to ensure that the purchased Food is not modified in an unintended manner.

 4.6.2.
 Buying a Food Item

-command4.7.
+buy command4.7.
 Recommendation feature

-The recommendation feature allows users to generate a list of personalized recommendations using the recommend
+The recommendation feature allows users to generate a list of personalized recommendations using the recommend command.

 The recommendations are tailored to each user based on the factors below:

-Users are able to add their liked and disliked categories, tags and locations into the app using the like
+Users are able to add their liked and disliked categories, tags and locations into the app using the like and dislike

 command.
 The recommendation system will then take into account these preferences, in addition to their purchase history,